- Function GMP::Solver::GetAsynchronousSessionsLimit(solver, cores, GMP)¶

 The function returns 0 if the solver cannot be found or is not licensed.
 It also returns 0 if the solver cannot be used to do an asynchronous solve (e.g., BARON, CBC, ODH-CPLEX).

+The number of asynchronous solver sessions running in parallel using a certain solver should not exceed the limit on asynchronous solver sessions, as returned by this function.
 To count the number of asynchronous solver sessions currently running with a solver, AIMMS checks all solver versions available.
-For example, if one asynchronous solver session is running with CPLEX 12.10 and another simultaneous with CPLEX 12.9 then solver CPLEX is running two asynchronous solver sessions.
+For example, if one asynchronous solver session is running with CPLEX 22.1 and another simultaneous with CPLEX 20.1 then solver CPLEX is running two asynchronous solver sessions.
 The value returned by this function limits all solver versions together (even though the argument passed to the function refers to a particular solver version).